-Today, 9 May 2014, is the 75th anniversary to the day when my mother Ruth last saw her parents Hans and Vera Neumeyer at Munich railway station before departing for England on the Kindertransport at the age of 15.
-Click here for her recollections as recounted to the Imperial War Museum. – it comprises two 15-minute interviews.
+Today, 9 May 2014, is the 75th anniversary to the day when my mother Ruth and her brother Raimund last saw their parents Hans and Vera Neumeyer at Munich railway station before departing for England on the Kindertransport.
+Ruth was 15 and Raimund 14.
+Click here for Ruth’s recollections as recounted to the Imperial War Museum. – it comprises two 15-minute interviews.

 The 1939 diary in which Ruth records her journey dates to England.
 Can anyone decipher the writing?
 Her entry for Tuesday 9 May 1939 records a departure ‘Hauptbahnhof [Munich main railway station] 19.05 [? may be 12.05] nach England’.
 Then 10 May, two words, the second of which is ‘Schiff’ (ship), and 11 May ‘Ankunft in Weybridge’ [arrival in Weybridge].
 I can’t make out the remaining words for those entries except for the first line on 12 May, ‘Corn Flakes’ – quite possibly the first time she’d ever eaten cornflakes in her life.